Wipe and/or rinse recyclables to remove residual food and discourage unwanted pests.

 Hey you!
 Were you paying attention?
 Do NOT place recyclables in plastic bags and deposit in the blue bins.

-- Empty aerosol cans (completely empty spray product into trash, then recycle)
+- Empty aerosol cans (completely empty spray product into the trash, then recycle)

 - Food & beverage bottles and jars (don't even think about it! rinsed with lids removed!)